Skip to main content

 Header image

-The second decisive stage in the history of this monument began in 1563, with the acquisition of the building by D. Francisco de Eraso, Secretary of the Chamber and State Councillor of Charles I and Councillor of the Treasury and the Indies of Philip II.
-He transformed the medieval mansion into an impressive Renaissance palace.
-The most important remains of the palace can be found in the courtyard and in the arcade that was designed to enjoy the garden.
+The second decisive phase in the history of this monument began in 1563, with the acquisition of the property by D. Francisco de Eraso, Chamber Secretary and Councillor of State to Charles I and Councillor of the Treasury and the Indies to Philip II, who transformed the medieval mansion into an impressive Renaissance palace, the most significant remains of which are concentrated in the courtyard and the gallery built to overlook the garden.

 The building currently houses the exhibition rooms and museum of the Torreón de Lozoya Foundation.